Can't Get Homeowners Insurance Because of Claims History

 Poor Credit History

-Insurance companies often use credit history to indicate a potential policyholder's risk level.
+Insurance companies often use credit history as an indicator of a potential policyholder's risk level.
 A low credit score or a history of late payments can be seen as a sign of financial instability, making insurers wary of providing coverage.

 uninsured icon